Grooming guide

 Nail care

 Yorkie nails grow fast.
 If you hear clicking on the floor, they are too long.
-Long nails change how a dog walks, strain joints, and can snag and tear.
+Long nails change how a dog walks, strain the joints, and can snag and tear.
 Trim every 2-3 weeks with small dog nail clippers.
 Keep cornstarch or styptic powder handy for accidents.
-If your Yorkie is dark-nailed and you are unsure where the quick is, ask a vet or groomer to show you first.
+If your Yorkie has dark nails and you are not sure where the quick is, ask a vet or groomer to show you the first time.

 Ear care